-12. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT
+11. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT

-The Company classified its cash and cash equivalents as amortized cost; investment at fair value through profit and loss; miscellaneous receivables as amortized cost; and accounts payable and accrued liabilities and dividend payable, as amortized cost.
+The Company classified its cash and cash equivalents as amortized cost; investment at fair value through profit and loss; miscellaneous receivables and promissory note receivable as amortized cost; and accounts payable and accrued liabilities and dividend payable, as amortized cost.
 The carrying values of cash and cash equivalents, miscellaneous receivables, and accounts payable and accrued liabilities and dividend payable approximate their fair values due to the expected maturity of these financial instruments.